DOJ: 'Severely Deficient Training' Has Led To Pattern Of Abuse By Chicago Police

 The police officer, Jason Van Dyke, has been charged with murder and is facing trial.
 The department has moved to fire Van Dyke, as well as four other police officers for allegedly lying about the shooting.

 Chicago Mayor Rahm Emanuel apologized for the killing and the handling of the video.
-"That happened on my watch," Emanuel said in December 2015, and promised a "complete and total reform of the system," as The Two-Way reported.
+"That happened on my watch," Emanuel said in December 2015, and he promised a "complete and total reform of the system," as The Two-Way reported.

 While the state court system is handling Van Dyke's individual case, the purpose of the Justice Department review was to investigate how such incidents reflected the larger culture and practices within the entire department.